DavidUnzue/analytics-api/README.md

 ### Environment variables

-The project uses [dotenv](https://www.npmjs.com/package/dotenv) to load environment variables stored in the `.env`.
+The project uses [dotenv](https://www.npmjs.com/package/dotenv) to load environment variables stored in the `.env` file.
 Following information is defined here:

 - Host and port to run the app
 - Host and port where the MongoDB database is running